XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 npm run hello
 ```

-The source code of this step is as follows, and we will use this lightweight example to get privy on how the data flow
-in electron works:
+First, we will create an entrypoint for our application, for this we create the file `1_hello.js` with the following content:

+`1_hello.js`
 {{ include_code("_code-samples/build-a-wallet/js/1_hello.js", language="js") }}

-The main parts are two functions, one that creates the application window and one that executes
-a so called [ledger request](https://xrpl.org/ledger.html#ledger).
-The result of the ledger request is then distributed
-by broadcasting an event with the result as the payload.
-The event will then get picked up by the frontend which uses
-the payload to display the index of the last closed / settled ledger on the XRPL.
+The main parts are two functions, one that creates the application window and one that executes  a so called [ledger request](https://xrpl.org/ledger.html#ledger).
+The result of the ledger request is then distributed by broadcasting an event with the result as the payload.
+The event will then get picked up by the frontend which uses the payload to display the index of the last closed / settled ledger on the XRPL.

+To display our results to the user, we need to create the view components that we specified in the `createWindow()` function.
+For this, we will create a `view` folder and add the following files there:

+`view/1_preload.js`
+{{ include_code("_code-samples/build-a-wallet/js/view/1_preload.js", language="js") }}

+`view/1_hello.html`
+{{ include_code("_code-samples/build-a-wallet/js/view/1_hello.html", language="html") }}

+`view/1_renderer.js`
+{{ include_code("_code-samples/build-a-wallet/js/view/1_renderer.js", language="js") }}

+The template part of the view is defined in `1_hello.html`, the wiring of our main application is done in `view/1_preloar.js`.
+The scripts to be used by our view can be found in `view/_1_renderer.js`, we could as well have them put in the template file, but that would make the template unreadable at some point.

 This example shows how to do Inter Process Communication (IPC) in Electron.
 Technically, JavaScript has no true parallel processes or threading, because it follows a single-threaded event-driven paradigm.
-Nonetheless
-Electron provides us with two IPC modules called `ipcMain` and `ipcRenderer`.
-We can roughly equate those two to a backend process
-and a frontend processc when we think in terms of client-server applications.
+Nonetheless Electron provides us with two IPC modules called `ipcMain` and `ipcRenderer`.
+We can roughly equate those two to a backend process and a frontend process when we think in terms of client-server applications.
 It works as follows:

 1. Create a function that enables the frontend to subscribe to backend events (in `view/1_preload.js`)
 2. Make the function available by preloading it (webPreferences.preload during window creation)
+3. Create a frontend view
-3. Use that function in the frontend (e.g. 1_renderer.js, loaded in 1_hello.html) to attach a callback that handles frontend updates when the event is dispatched
+4. Use that function in the frontend (e.g. 1_renderer.js, loaded in 1_hello.html) to attach a callback that handles frontend updates when the event is dispatched
-4. Dispatch the event from the backend (e.g. appWindow.webContents.send('update-ledger-index', value))
+5. Dispatch the event from the backend (e.g. appWindow.webContents.send('update-ledger-index', value))

 ### 2.A.
 Show Ledger Updates by using WebSocket subscriptions